FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

 The logged message appears in the {{< SecureTransport/componentshortname  >}} Server Log.
 It starts with the following pattern `[TRANSFER_SITE]:[plugin_name OR protocol_name]`.

-For more information about the third-party libraries logging, see <a href="" class="MCXref xref">Third-party libraries logging</a>.
+For more information about the third-party libraries logging, see [Third-party libraries logging]().

 <span id="Addition"></span>